dcastil/tailwind-merge/docs/recipes.md

 I don't recommend using Tailwind's `@apply` directive for classes that might get processed with tailwind-merge.

 tailwind-merge would need to be configured so that it knows about which classes `.btn-primary` is in conflict with.
-This means: If someone adds another Tailwind class to the `@apply` directive, the tailwind-merge config would need to get modified accordignly, keeping it in sync with the written CSS.
+This means: If someone adds another Tailwind class to the `@apply` directive, the tailwind-merge config would need to get modified accordingly, keeping it in sync with the written CSS.
 This easy-to-miss dependency is fragile and can lead to bugs with incorrect merging behavior.

 Instead of creating custom CSS classes, I recommend keeping the collection of Tailwind classes in a string variable in JavaScript and access it whenever you want to apply those styles.
 This way you can reuse the collection of styles but don't need to touch the tailwind-merge config.